 It might seem daunting to talk with your doctor about erectile dysfunction, but ordering ED drugs like Viagra from sketchy online overseas pharmacies is never a good idea.
 "The risk that these imported drugs are counterfeit, contaminated, or subpotent is high; and quality assurance is a major concern," says the National Association of Boards of Pharmacy.

 The Remedy Rx: Substitute shame for your health and happiness.
 Talk openly to your doctor.
 (And know that some online pharmacies and ED-med services are legit; the database at safe.pharmacy can tell you which.)

 The latest trendy diet won't trump time-honored principles for good nutrition and health.
 "Trying a new health fad every time one comes out leads to inconsistent self-care," says Rachel Franklin, MD, a family medicine physician at OU Medicine in Oklahoma City.

 The Remedy Rx: "You need good sleep, good food (but not too much), and regular exercise, in that order," adds Franklin.
 "Repeat daily."

 You're Eating Restaurant Food or Takeout Too Often

 Why does restaurant food taste so great?
 It's not just because you didn't have to make it: To add flavor, restaurant chefs often pile on the fat, butter, oil and salt.
 According to a study at the University of Illinois, the offerings at sit-down restaurants frequently have worse nutrition profiles than fast food.

-Recommendation: Eat out as an occasional treat, but cook at home the rest of the time: That way, you know exactly how much fat and salt is going into your meal.
+The Remedy Rx: Eat out as an occasional treat, but cook at home the rest of the time: That way, you know exactly how much fat and salt is going into your meal.

 You're Eating Too Many Canned Foods